Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Hedonic Prices and Hedonic Price Indices

 For the hedonic index we shall use month-over-month chaining with $\ell=1$ and year-over-year chaining with $\ell=12$, getting two types of indices:

-where the first index captures month-over-month changes in prices, especially for non-seasonal apparel, and the second index gets year-over-year changes in products over month $\ell$, capturing better seasonal price changes for apparel.
-The second index is less susceptible to the chain-drift problem that arises from an accumulation of errors due to repeated compounding.
+where the first index captures month-over-month changes in prices, especially for non-seasonal apparel, and the second index measures year-over-year changes in prices for products sold in the same month as $t_0$, including seasonal apparel.
+The second index is also less susceptible to the chain-drift problem that arises from an accumulation of errors due to repeated compounding.
 For this reason, we choose the yearly-chained index to be our preferred index, and refer to it as the Fisher Hedonic Price Index (FHPI).
-In what follows, we also consider the geometric mean of the monthly-chained and yearly-chained index (GFHPI): \footnote{The goal here is to incorporate some of the month-over-month price changes while somewhat mitigating the chain drift problem. } $ R^{GF, H}_t = \sqrt{R^{F, H, C}_{t, 1} R^{F, H, C}_{t, 12}}.$
+To capture seasonality while mitigating chain drift, we also consider the geometric mean of the monthly-chained and yearly-chained index (GFHPI): $ R^{GF, H}_t = \sqrt{R^{F, H, C}_{t, 1} R^{F, H, C}_{t, 12}}.$